Sareth Krya

-Sareth Krya (born 3 March 1996) is a Cambodian professional footballer who plays as a right back or a centre back for Cambodian Premier League club Preah Khan Reach Svay Rieng and the Cambodia national team.
+Sareth Krya (born 3 March 1996) is a Cambodian professional footballer who plays as a right back or a centre back for Cambodian Premier League club Preah Khan Reach Svay Rieng and the Cambodian national football team.

 Club career

 Krya has spent most of his professional career at Preah Khan Reach Svay Rieng where he notably scored a goal in the 2025 AFC Challenge League final against Turkmenistan club Arkadag but lost 2–1 to the opponents.

 Personal life

 Born in Kandal, Krya is a Cambodian Muslim.

 Career statistics

 International goals

 Scores and results list Cambodia's goal tally first.